dhruvjsx/dhruvjsx/README.md

     <li><strong>Dhruv’s Breakup with "this":</strong> Dhruv broke up with <code style="color:#ff77ff;">this</code> in his code.
 It was too complicated.
 It was like dating a variable that changed every time they looked at it.</li>
     <li><strong>Dhruv's Favorite Pick-Up Line:</strong> "Are you a JSON object?
 Because you've got all the right properties."</li>
     <li><strong>Dhruv's Favorite Hangout Spot:</strong> The event loop, where it can keep an eye on everything happening in the browser, making sure no callback goes uncalled.</li>
-    <li><strong>Dhruv's Philosophy:</strong> Dhruv lives by the motto "Don’t limit yourself".
-Inspired from JavaScript, It believes in being everywhere at once—front end, back end, and beyond.
-It’s the ultimate multitasker, even if it sometimes bites off more than it can chew.</li>
-    <li><strong>Dhruv's Favorite Friends:</strong> Dhruv is best friends with JSON, the pair are inseparable when it comes to data exchange.
-It also has a close bond with HTML and CSS, as they often work together to make web pages shine.</li>
     <li><strong>Dhruv’s Advice to New Developers:</strong> If you ever feel lost, remember: <code style="color:#ff77ff;">NaN</code> can’t be compared to anything, not even itself.
 So don’t compare yourself to others—you're perfect just the way you are!</li>
   </ul>
 </p>